jtblackk/CPSC-2150/Assignments/README.md

 The projects are all in Java and used the Model View Controller design pattern.

-HW1 = Requirements analysis, UML diagrams for 8x8/5-win Tic-Tac-Toe.
-Skeleton for project was also made in java
+HW1 = Requirements analysis, UML diagrams, and project skeleton for 8x8/5-win Tic-Tac-Toe in Java.

 HW2 = Neater documentation, classes fully implemented for 8x8/5-win Tic-Tac-Toe